nvim-neorg/neorg/docs/CREATING_MODULES.md

 If you look at the `on_event()` function, you can see we're using some magic function called `vim.schedule_wrap`.
 What's that?
 If you don't know, it just delays the execution of that function until it is safe for neovim to call.
 Doing it without this function will result in an error, as `on_event()` calls happen asynchronously.

 # Pushing our Modules to Git and Pulling them from There
-As of right now, neorg has the foundation ready, but the *actual* code that pulls from github is not implemented yet, stay tuned for that!
-The documentation will become bigger as features become readily available.
+Currently neorg has all the barebones ready for implementing grabbing from github, but the actual code that calls `git` is not ready yet.
+Should be implemented soon though!
+As more features get implemented, they'll become available here.

 ---